About Vinton County

 Jail & Inmate Records

-- The bond and bail process in Ohio allows for the release of detainees under certain conditions, and information on recently arrested individuals can be obtained from the jail's administrative office.
+• The bond and bail process in Ohio allows for the release of detainees under certain conditions, and information on recently arrested individuals can be obtained from the jail's administrative office.

 Mugshots & Booking Photos

-Mugshots in Vinton County are taken and retained by the Vinton County Sheriff's Office during the booking process.
+Mugshots in Vinton County are taken and retained by Vinton County Sheriff's Office during the booking process.
 These booking photos are part of the public record and can be accessed through the sheriff's office website or by request.
 While Ohio does not have specific mugshot removal laws, individuals may petition for removal under certain circumstances.
-Mugshots are often used in conjunction with arrest records to provide a complete picture of an individual's criminal history.
+Mugshots are often used with arrest records to provide a complete picture of an individual's criminal history.

 Courts & Case Records

-Vinton County's judicial system consists of the Vinton County Common Pleas Court, which has general jurisdiction over felony criminal cases, civil matters exceeding $15,000, domestic relations including divorce and custody, probate matters, and juvenile cases.
-The Common Pleas Court is located at 100 East Main Street, McArthur, OH 45651, and can be reached at (740) 596-5841.
+Vinton County's judicial system consists of Vinton County Common Pleas Court, which has general jurisdiction over felony criminal cases, civil matters exceeding $15,000, domestic relations including divorce and custody, probate matters, and juvenile cases.
+The Common Pleas Court is located at 100 East Main Street, McArthur, OH 45651, and can be contacted through the office’s website.
 The court shares a judge with other nearby counties as part of a multi-county judicial arrangement due to the low case volume.

-- Research fees may apply for extensive searches, and certified copies of court documents cost approximately $1.00 per page plus a certification fee.

-- Civil case filings, criminal dockets, and judgment records are available to the public, and the Clerk of Courts can assist with locating specific case numbers or party information for a search fee.

 The Clerk of Courts maintains all case records and can be contacted at the same address and phone number.

+• Research fees may apply for extensive searches, and certified copies of court documents cost approximately $1.00 per page plus a certification fee.

+• Civil case filings, criminal dockets, and judgment records are available to the public, and the Clerk of Courts can assist with locating specific case numbers or party information for a search fee.

 Court records can be searched in person during regular business hours, Monday through Friday, typically 8:30 AM to 4:30 PM.
 Vinton County does not have a separate municipal court; minor misdemeanor and traffic matters are typically handled by the Mayor's Court in McArthur or through the Common Pleas Court.
+Under Ohio Revised Code Section 2701.03 and related statutes, court records are presumed to be public unless sealed by court order or protected by specific statutory exceptions for juvenile matters, adoption records, or certain sensitive proceedings.

 Property & Public Records

-- Document recording fees are set by Ohio Revised Code Section 317.32 and typically range from $28 to $46 for the first two pages plus $8 for each additional page.
+• Document recording fees are set by Ohio Revised Code Section 317.32 and typically range from $28 to $46 for the first two pages plus $8 for each additional page.

-- Certified copies can be obtained for a statutory fee of $2.00 for the first page and $1.00 for each additional page.
+• Certified copies can be obtained for a statutory fee of $2.00 for the first page and $1.00 for each additional page.

 Property research typically requires the property address or permanent parcel number for accurate searches.